Policy Title Siena University Promotion and Tenure Standards for Fulltime Tenure-track and Tenured Faculty Members

 Reason for Policy

-Promotion and tenure standards that set minimum College expectations are essential to assure consistency of criteria and procedures across the College.
+Promotion and tenure standards that set minimum University expectations are essential to assure consistency of criteria and procedures across the University.

 Entities or Individuals affected by this policy